outdreamer/build-a-cure/docs/tasks/implementation_options.md

 			# at this point, implementing this function is trivial, and can be done with code queries of available code bases
 			# to find available functions fulfilling these functions (functions like 'combine' or 'find all attribute combinations')

+			# by iteratively applying useful structures to the input function string (first 'core' components, then 'definitions', then 'structures'),
+			# we are 'iteratively changing the input (a "function intent") into the output (a "function")',
+			# thereby 'connecting the input/output' which is a general problem-solving intent fulfillable with the default workflow,
+			# given that these structures are useful to fulfill the default workflow, when applied in the sequence corresponding to the workflow

 	return function_string

 def merge(inputs, original_structure):